Unit 7: Business Decision Making: A thorough look

 3. The Incremental Decision-Making Model: This model involves making small, iterative adjustments rather than making one large, sweeping decision.
 It's particularly useful for complex problems where the optimal solution isn't immediately apparent.
 This approach allows for flexibility and adaptation as new information becomes available.

 4. The Intuitive Decision-Making Model: This model relies on gut feeling and experience, often used in situations where time is limited or information is scarce.
 While seemingly less structured, experienced decision-makers can often make accurate judgments based on their intuition.
-However, it's crucial to balance intuition with data-driven analysis whenever possible.
+Even so, it's crucial to balance intuition with data-driven analysis whenever possible.

 Techniques for Enhancing Business Decision Making